tijsverkoyen/HomeAssistant-FusionSolar/README.md

 If you don't see the kiosk button, you are probably logged in with an installer account.

+### I am using the kiosk mode, but the data is not updating

+First check that the Kiosk url is still working.
+The url is valid for 1 year.
+So you will need to update the kiosk url every year.

 ### Energy Dashboard: Active Power not showing in the list of available entities

 Active Power is the current power production in Watt (W) or kilo Watt (kW).
 The Energy dashboard expects a value in **kWh**.